VinPassed

 3

-File Notice of Sale within 30 days β your liability ends when this is filed
+File the Notice of Sale within 30 days; your liability ends once it is on file

-Submit Form 5049 (Notice of Sale) or Form 1957 (Bill of Sale) to MO DOR within 30 days of the sale.
-Until this is on file, you remain the titled owner of record β meaning parking tickets, toll violations, and even criminal traffic offenses committed in the vehicle after the sale can initially appear in your name.
-Filing the NOS shifts that liability to the buyer.
+Send the Notice of Sale (Form 5049) or Bill of Sale (Form 1957) to the Missouri DOR within 30 days of selling.
+Until it is on file you are still the owner of record, which means parking tickets, toll violations, and even traffic offenses after the sale can show up under your name at first.
+Filing the Notice of Sale moves that liability to the buyer.

-Criminal exposure: Intentionally failing to file the NOS to help the buyer avoid titling fees or taxes is a Class C misdemeanor with a fine up to $300.
-This provision is specifically aimed at sellers who help buyers avoid the title application requirement β common in curbstoning arrangements.
+Criminal exposure: Deliberately skipping the Notice of Sale to help a buyer dodge titling fees or taxes is a misdemeanor with a fine up to $300.
+It is aimed squarely at sellers who help buyers avoid titling the car, which is common in curbstoning.

 4